Lyon, France | Spring QUARTER 2022

 Set up an appointment with us here if you have any questions!

-Students register for their courses at the home campus.
-See your study abroad advisor for course offering.
-Students will take a total of 3 classes including a French Language and Culture class.
+You will register for your courses at your home campus.
+See your campus coordinator for course numbering.
+You will take a total of three classes for a total of 15 credits, including a French Language and Culture class taught by local faculty.
+These courses will count towards your Spring quarter.

 This is an academic program and students are expected to enroll in a full-time course load (15 credits).
 Failure to participate in the academic coursework may result in dismissal from the program.
 Students are encouraged to make the most of their classroom learning as it will enhance understanding of all the local area has to offer.